Mary Jeanne Kreek: Career

 Kreek completed a fellowship in gastroenterology at New York Hospital-Cornell Medical Center after completing her M.D.
 She taught medicine at the Cornell Medical College.

 In 2000, Kreek was named a Fellow of the New York Academy of Sciences, and in 2004, she received an Alumni Gold Medal Award from Columbia University College of Physicians and Surgeons for "lifetime excellence in medicine".
 In 2014, Kreek was awarded a Lifetime Achievement Award from the National Institute on Drug Abuse.

-As of November 2015, she was a Senior Attending Physician, the Patrick E. and Beatrice M. Haggerty Professor, and Head of the Laboratory of the Biology of Addictive Diseases at The Rockefeller University.
+As of November 2015, she was a senior attending physician, the Patrick E. and Beatrice M. Haggerty Professor, and head of the Laboratory of the Biology of Addictive Diseases at The Rockefeller University.

-Kreek served as a visiting professor for St. George's University in Grenada, West Indies, from 1979-2015, as well on the board of directors for the campus-based research institution, the Windward Islands Research and Education Foundation (WINDREF).
+Kreek served as a visiting professor for St. George's University in Grenada, West Indies, from 1979 to 2015, as well on the board of directors for the campus-based research institution, the Windward Islands Research and Education Foundation (WINDREF).